Ride a Bike on the Boardwalk in Piñones

 I love this area, it is so pretty and you can get a million beautiful pictures.
 The trail runs along the ocean and beach, then into the mangrove forests.
 I really enjoy biking on it – it is mostly flat and the breeze is great.
 It takes about 2 hours to go directly from one end and back.
 But you’ll probably want to spend more time, so you can stop and take pictures, grab a bite to eat and explore some beach areas.

-COPI, which a Cooperative that helps promote the Piñones area and local businesses (the acronym comes from it’s name in Spanish), hosts a company, CicloNatura, that rents bicycles.
-These mountain bikes (the ones with the fat tires) are in really good condition (almost new) and it is the only place in Piñones I know of that gives you helmets, too.
+COPI, which a Cooperative that helps promote the Piñones area and local businesses (the acronym comes from it’s name in Spanish), rents bicycles.
+These “comfort” bikes (the ones with the fat tires) are in ok condition.
+It is the only place in Piñones I know of that gives you helmets, too.
 They have bikes in all sizes, from small ones for kids, regular bikes, bikes with baby seats, and even bikes built for two.

 The COPI building has clean bathrooms and they sell water & soda.
 They are very close to many places to grab a bite to eat.
 They also have kayak rentals.

-Bike rentals are $5.00 per hour.
+Bike rentals are $10.00 per hour.
+Baby seats bikes and bicycles built for two are extra.
 Fee includes required helmet.

 From San Juan: Take Route 26 east or Route 37 east to Route 187 east and cross the bridge over Boca de Cangrejos.
 You are now in Pinones!
 COPI is located on the right, just at the east end of the bridge.